vimlet/vimlet-commons/node/release/README.md

 ```

 Notes:
-- In most functions, when null handler is provided console output will be the default, this is useful to override default text output.
+- In most functions, when null handler is provided console output will be the default, this is useful to override text output.

 # API